-Since the Pillar I capital calculation forms the binding minimum requirement, where the overall Pillar II assessment is lower than the equivalent calculation, the latter will dictate the capital level held by the entity, and only where the Pillar II assessment shows the overall Pillar I charge to be deficient will additional capital be held to satisfy the internal requirement.
+Since the Pillar I capital calculation forms the binding minimum requirement, where the Pillar II assessment is lower than the equivalent calculation, the former will dictate the capital level held by the entity, and only where the Pillar II assessment shows the equivalent Pillar I charge to be deficient will additional capital be held to satisfy the internal requirement.
+This is the Pillar I plus approach.

-The minimum internal capital requirement has been set to 8% in accordance with the regulatory limit under Pillar I.
+The minimum capital requirement has been set to 8% in accordance with the regulatory limit under Pillar I.